 - Keep your food scraps away from flies in an airtight container.

 - Make sure the lid and tap on your bokashi bin are tightly closed.

 - When you open the bokashi bin to put food scraps in, do it as quickly as possible.
 You could even keep a fly zapper on hand to swat away any flies that come near.

 If this is the first time you’ve buried any bokashi in your yard, then the rodents are probably just interested in what’s going on.

-They’re observant creatures and have likely seen the freshly dug up earth and assumed there’s something tasty in there for them.
-Bokashi is too acidic for most pests, so once they’ve tasted it and realized they don’t like it, they won’t come back.
+They’re observant creatures who have likely seen the freshly dug-up earth and assumed something tasty is there for them.
+Bokashi is too acidic for most pests, so once they’ve tasted it and realized they don’t like it, they won’t return.